BLUE HORIZON, BOOK 4

 There was an uncomfortable silence as the females tried to figure out what customs the large stallion was talking about, each looking very perplexed.

 “You didn’t study,” Tristan teased.
 “I should have known, Little One.
-Very well, I shall list them for you in order.
+Very well, I shall list them for you again in order.
 The customs are as follows: Something old.”

 “Yes, I have that,” Samantha said, her tail wagging a little.
 Her fingers brushed a diamond and pearl necklace that she was wearing.
 “It’s my great grandmother’s that’s been passed down to all the Holden females.”